-PTS:1REF:44-45OBJ:02-10TOP:AACSB Reflective ThinkingKEY:CB&E Model Strategy | CB&E Model ResearchMSC:BLOOMS Level III ApplicationTOP:AACSB Reflective Thinking
+PTS:1REF:31OBJ:02-10TOP:AACSB Reflective ThinkingKEY:CB&E Model Strategy | CB&E Model ResearchMSC:BLOOMS Level III ApplicationTOP:AACSB Reflective Thinking

-- 111. A planning manager visiting a company's health and beauty aids division discovers the division has no effective method for allocating resources, nor for evaluating actual results against planned results.
-He suggestion to the division would likely be to prepare a:
+- 115. A planning manager visiting a company's health and beauty aids division discovers the division has no effective method for allocating resources, nor for evaluating actual results against planned results.
+His suggestion to the division would likely be to prepare a:

-- a. marketing audit
+- a. marketing audit.

-- b. contingency plan
+- b. contingency plan.

-- c. service audit
+- c. service audit.

-- d. market share analysis
+- d. market share analysis.

-- e. series of tactical evaluations
+- e. series of tactical evaluations.

 A marketing audit is a thorough, systematic, periodic evaluation of the objectives, strategies, structure, and performance of the marketing organization.
-A marketing audit will evaluate the past, present, and future performance of all aspects of the marketing department.

-REF: 44-45 KEY: CB&E Model Strategy | CB&E Model Research

-MSC: BLOOMS Level III Application
+PTS: 1 REF: 31 OBJ: 02-10 TOP: AACSB Reflective Thinking KEY: CB&E Model Strategy | CB&E Model Research MSC: BLOOMS Level III Application

-- 112. Which of the following statements about marketing audits is true? - Marketing audits only need to be performed once. - b.
+- 116. Which of the following statements about marketing audits is true? - a.
+Marketing audits only need to be performed once. - b.
 The main purpose of the marketing audit is to develop a full profile of a company's marketing effort. - c.
 Marketing audits are only necessary after a major crisis. - d.
 Marketing audits simply examine the external environment in which a company operates. - e.
 The marketing audit should only be performed by outside accounting firms.